Name Change Attorney

 Colorado Springs Name Change Attorney

 Getting your name changed in Colorado is done through the state court system.
 The process takes a couple of months and, with the help of an attorney, is fairly straightforward!
+The typical cost of a name change is $600, including a $105 initial consultation, which you can schedule here.

 You’ll get FBI and CBI background checks, file a petition with the court (and some supporting name change documents), have a short hearing, and then the judge will rule on whether you may change your name.
 As long as you follow all of the steps, it’s a super easy process!